On the Build menu, click System File Specification, or click the button on the toolbar.

 At any time, contextual help can be obtained by clicking on the ? box in the top right corner of the dialog box, and then clicking on the object you are wondering about.

 Naming the project

 In the System File Specification dialog, enter a unique and meaningful name for your project (e.g. a few words that identify the function, location, plant or company).

 Note:maximum 220 characters including build root, and certain characters may not be allowed.

 Choosing database types and 800xA graphics

-In the Database Specification dialog, check the boxes that apply to database types (and 800xA graphics) in your project:
+In the System File Specification dialog, check the boxes that apply to database types (and 800xA graphics) in your project: